plutov/clickhouse-helm/README.md

 # ClickHouse Helm Chart

 Fully functioning replicated ClickHouse environment.
 Client and Tabix UI included.
+By default there are 2 replicas.

+It's also important to create replicated tables correctly, you may check sample schema in `sample-schema.sql`, which you have to execute on each node.

 ## Run